How travel is being impacted by the Ukraine invasion - KRDO

 The US State Department issued a Level 4: Do Not Travel advisory for Russia in January citing “ongoing tension along the border with Ukraine, the potential for harassment against US citizens, the embassy’s limited ability to assist US citizens in Russia,” as well as Covid-19 and other factors.

-The United Kingdom’s advice to its citizens as of February 25 was more specific, advising against all but essential travel to certain Russian regions on the Ukraine border.
+The United Kingdom’s advice to its citizens as of February 28 was more specific, advising against all travel to certain Russian regions.
 The UK government also details information on increased restrictions and disruptions to domestic Russian flights, as well as warnings of escalated police presence and ID checks.

-Canadian citizens are advised to avoid travel to regions of Russia on the border with Ukraine.
+Canadian citizens are advised to avoid non-essential travel to Russia due to the conflict, and avoid all travel within 50km of the Ukraine border.

 “The bulk of our Russia travelers seem to be taking a wait-and-see approach right now, but, of course, this might change based on how events unfold,” travel agent Kozlowski told CNN Travel via email on February 24.